julot/sphinxcontrib-dd/README.rst

     | B | ||----0< | A |
     +---+          +---+

-  Remember that the nodes with relationship will be ordered from left to right.
+  Remember that rank direction is from left to right.

-  But for relationship ``A ||--0< B`` with ``root-samecolumns`` option in the directive like this:
+  But for relationship ``A ||--0< B`` with ``root-samerank`` option in the directive like this:

   ::

     .. database-diagram:: external.yml
-      :root-samecolumns: A B
+      :root-samerank: A B

-  It will forced the nodes to be in the same column:
+  It will forced the nodes to be in the same rank:

   ::